-With the exception of a few states, medical assistants in the United States are generally not state licensed or certified, with the exception of those authorized to administer IV fluids, draw blood or perform X-rays.
+Medical assistants in the United States are generally not licensed or certified at the state level, with the exception of those authorized to administer IV fluids, draw blood or perform X-rays.
 However, employers maintain strict requirements with regard to education, experience and national certification.
-This means that for most individuals interested in entering the field of medical assisting, education through the completion of a certificate or associate degree program is a must.
+This means that for just about everyone serious about getting into the field, education and hands-on training through a certificate or associate degree program is the first step.

 Find Info For Your State